Dokuqui/Semantic-release_Force-version-plugin/README.md

 # Semantic-release Force-version Plugin
-Plugin to force your version in semantic release Specially created custom plugin for semantic release.
+Plugin to force your version in semantic release.
+Specially created custom plugin for semantic release.
 Goal of plugin to help you force your version if there is need.

 Documentation: